-Leadership Theory and Application - Leadership Strategies: Understand how people display prejudice toward others.
-Identify the reasons for discrimination and stereotyping.
-Learn ways a leader can guide diverse groups to work together as a team.
+Leadership Theory and Application - Leadership Strategies: Learn ways a leader can guide diverse groups to work together as a team.
 Learn about performance indicators and the leader's responsibilities as a counselor, and how to negotiate win-win solutions as a leader.